-Likewise IPT, the past projects results and deliverables developed by partner institutions can be further exploited within the KreativEU Alliance: Paul-Valéry Montpellier 3 University (with a wide range of project related to cultural heritage and art); Valahia University of Targoviste (past projects related with proficiency in archaeology, particularly prehistorical archaeology connecting archaeology, heritage, and sciences (biology, physics and chemistry), moving beyond the state of the art in this area); ATU European University (past projects results related with cultural heritage and creative industries as major drivers of growth and social development); D. A. Tsenov Academy of Economics - TAE (past results of the course in History-cultural heritage, Management of cultural heritage, Marketing of community centres, museums; Creative industries focus on the relationship between local and national traditions with the contemporary art, etc.); and University of South Bohemia in České Budějovice (their achievements regarding national traditions and folklore as a reflection of local cultures and their spatial differentiation), and
+Likewise IPT, the past projects results and deliverables developed by partner institutions can be further exploited within the KreativEU Alliance: Valahia University of Targoviste (past projects related with proficiency in archaeology, particularly prehistorical and middle age archaeology connecting archaeology, heritage, and sciences (biology, physics and chemistry), moving beyond the state of the art in this area); Adana Alparslan Türkeş Science and Technology University (past projects results related with cultural heritage and creative industries as major drivers of growth and social development); D. A. Tsenov Academy of Economics (past results of the course in History-cultural heritage, Management of cultural heritage, Marketing of community centres, museums; Creative industries focus on the relationship between local and national traditions with the contemporary art, etc.); University of South Bohemia in České Budějovice (their achievements regarding national traditions and folklore as a reflection of local cultures and their spatial differentiation), and University of Camerino (achievements in the fields of tourism, geo-archaeology, landscaping, risk management, history/science of food, conservation-restoration, marketing, design and architecture with past projects related with online training and tasting schemes in wine education; advancing resilience of historic areas against climate-related and other hazards; and new technologies applied to cultural heritage preservation [gamification, artificial intelligence, virtual and augmented reality, etc.])